Gaggia Classic Pro Review. Still The Best in 2022?

 Coffee machines & other appliances can’t be sold with the EU which don’t have an auto cut off function.
 This may well change now we’ve Brexited, watch this space.

-I don’t think this auto off thing is a big deal for Espresso coffee machines, though.
+I don’t think this auto off thing is a big deal for Espresso coffee machines, even though.
 At least not for a machine like the classic which heats up quickly.

-The only matter at this point is that the other parts of the machine including the group and the portafilter, won’t be up to the desired temp and the flowing Espresso coffee with the first couple of shots would be cooled down as a result.
+The only matter at this point is that the other parts of the machine including the group and the portafilter, won’t be up to the desired temp and the flowing Espresso with the first couple of shots would be cooled down as a result.

 So all you need to do in order to help bring the other parts up to temp is to run some hot water through the group with the portafilter inserted.